hugoboum/Spark/README.md

 A .pdf of the .ipynb script is available.

-extract the files of prices (.csv) in /github_original/ to a  folder named /data/ to run the .ipynb .
+extract the files of prices (Prix2014.zip through Prix2017.zip) located in /github original/ to a  folder named /data/ to run the .ipynb .